WithoutHaste/DungeonsAndDragons/Reference/combat.md

 - Turn a key in a lock
 - Tap a door with a 10-foot pole

-### Movement
+## Movement

-_"Movement Cost +1" means that the you must spend 1 extra foot of SPEED for this MOVEMENT._
+_"Movement Cost +1" means that the you must spend 1 extra foot of SPEED per foot of MOVEMENT._

 _"Idempotent" means that applying the effect more than once has the same result as applying it just once._

 If you have multiple speeds (such as walk and fly), then you can switch between them.
 Subtract the total distance traveled from the new speed when you switch.

-DIFFICULT TERRAIN has Movement Cost +1.
-- Idempotent with itself.
-- An occupied space (fried or foe) is always DIFFICULT TERRAIN.
+DIFFICULT TERRAIN has Movement Cost +1 and is idempotent with itself.
+An occupied space (friend or foe) is always DIFFICULT TERRAIN.

 Dropping into a PRONE position does not use up MOVEMENT.
 However, STANDING UP costs half your SPEED.